OpenNebula/docs/source/user/virtual_machine_setup/bcont.rst

     GATEWAY=80.0.0.1
     DNS="8.8.8.8 8.8.4.4"

-And then in the VM template contextualization we set NETWORK to ``yes``:
+And then in the VM template contextualization we set:

 .. code::